galan/dms-exchange-specification/spec/1.0.0-beta.4/dms-exchange-specification-1.0.0-beta.4.md

 ### 3.1.2 Document-files
 Each revision of a document-files MUST be placed in the `revisions` directory, which is placed in the root of the container.
-The document-file inside the `revisions` directory is composed by the added-timestamp (`tsAdded`-property in UTC) and the filename (`filename`-property), separated by an underscore: `yyyyMMdd'T'HHmmss'Z'_<filename>`
+The document-file inside the `revisions` directory is composed by the added-timestamp (`addedTime`-property in UTC) and the filename (`filename`-property), separated by an underscore: `yyyyMMdd'T'HHmmss'Z'_<filename>`

 A dms CAN provide an option to export only the latest revisons of the document-files.
 This can help reducing the size of the container/export-archive file.